Harrynoqs/blog-app/README.md

 # 📖 BlogApp <a name="about-project"></a>

 **BlogApp** I set up our models.
 To start with, I have tables for Users, Posts, Comments, and Likes, which means we need a model for each one.
 I've already set the foreign key in the table schema but be sure to write it here too!
+I added validations to the models and create specs for them.

 ## 🛠 Built With <a name="built-with"></a>